ansys/pyscadeone/doc/source/examples/generated_code/index.rst

 .. literalinclude:: quad_flight_control.py
     :lines: 28-30

-A given operator can also be retrieved by its model pathname using the :py:meth:`GeneratedCode.get_model_operator` method.
+A given operator can also be retrieved by its model path using the :py:meth:`GeneratedCode.get_model_operator` method.

 The monomorphic instances of polymorphic operators can be retrieved using